This page outlines some preventative measures you can take to help keep your computer running smoothly.

 Back up your data.

 Hard drives are mechanical devices and everything mechanical will fail eventually.
 When that happens, your data is probably gone.
-There are places that can retrieve data, but at a thousand dollars or more, you have to ask yourself: Is it worth it?
-It is good practice to keep an extra copy somewhere, burn stuff to a disk every few weeks or so so you don't lose as much in case of failure, get an online email account with a decent storage limit (CU email accounts allow 2 gigs of space) and email it to yourself, anything to avoid having only one copy of data that's important to you.
+There are places that can retrieve data, but at a very high cost.
+It is good practice to keep an extra copy somewhere, burn stuff to a disk every few weeks or use Google Drive as a cloud option.
+Google Drive with UNLIMITED storage is included with your student email account.

 Be careful what you download.

 Avoiding spyware and viruses takes some discipline and practice.
 When downloading and installing programs (especially free programs) you must read each of the installation screens carefully.
 Many times, spyware-laden programs are installed with other programs we download.
-For example, for several years, Weatherbug (spyware!) was installed with AOL Instant Messenger if you did not change the default installation settings.
-You must carefully read each of the screens when installing new software.
-Currently, Instant Messenger will add the AOL toolbar and change your homepage to AOL unless you take the time to read each installation screen and change the default settings.
 Additionally, you should only download programs from reputable sites.
 We recommend using Google to try to find out if a program is spyware BEFORE installing it.
-For Example: If you Google the phrase smiley central spyware you will notice that many of the hits indicate that the program is spyware or installs spyware components.
+We have found snapfiles.com to be a reputable site to download freeware.

 Delete useless files.

 Over time, all computers accumulate files that are no longer needed.
 These files are created while you are on the internet, when you add or delete programs and when Windows does not properly remove operating system files.
 These files can take up lots of space on your computer.
 These files can slow down virus scans, spyware scans and also your daily computer activities.
 There are several free programs available to get rid of these files.
-Two that we use and recommend at the helpdesk are:
+Our favorite is:

-Note: Although we use these programs regularly at the helpdesk and on our personal computers, we are not responsible for any damage they may do to your machine if you choose to use them.
-Occasionally, machines which are severely infested with viruses and/or spyware may be damaged by using these products.
+Note: Although we use this program regularly at the helpdesk and on our personal computers, we are not responsible for any damage that may happen to your machine if you choose to use it.
+Occasionally, machines which are severely infested with viruses and/or spyware may be damaged by using this product.

 Many times, when you install new programs, the default settings of the software allow the program to automatically start each and every time you start Windows.
 As time goes on and you install additional programs, this list of programs starting automatically can become very long.
 If you look down at your taskbar next to the time, you may notice a group of icons similar to the image below.
 Each one of those icons represents a running program.
 All of these programs are running and using system memory resources!
 Many of these running programs are not necessary and can very easily be turned off.